tomatenquark/tomatenquark.github.io/README.md

 - there is a overall direction that this project aims at - see ["Tomatenquark roadmap"](https://hackmd.io/@tomatenquark/HkdEAMwEI)
 - the project is in very early phases.
 Feedback is highly appreciated.
 You can talk to us on [Discord](https://discord.gg/47rkQar).
 - many things are undocumented right now.
-This is very much how `sauerbraten` deals with things, and very much how `Tomatenquark` **is not supposed** to be.
 Be a little patient.
 Creating quality documentation takes time 🍷